Minkov/pb-interactive-python/EN/04-Conditional-Statements/03-Logical-Expressions.md

 The expressions on both sides of the comparison operator are evaluated, and the resulting values are then compared using the `>=` comparison operator.

-If the value of the expression on the left side is greater than or equal to the value of the expression on the right, the entire expression evaluates to `true`, otherwise, it evaluates to `false`.
+If the value of the expression on the left side is greater than or equal to the value of the expression on the right, the entire expression evaluates to `True`, otherwise, it evaluates to `False`.
 [/slide]

 [slide]